tornwire/Mendax-Binder/README.md

  * -s: Silent mode

  Users can either choose to download the executable from the releases section, clone the repo, or compile mendax.c with MinGW's gcc.
  When compiling the GUI, make sure to have already compiled mendax.c and link mendax_binder.c with all the .o files.
 Remember to use the -mwindows option to.
-Before using the GUI, rememebr that I did not include many features to it; it was meant to be as minimalistic and efficient as possible.
+Before using the GUI, rememeber that I did not include many features to it; it was meant to be as minimalistic and efficient as possible.
 ![The minimalistic GUI](https://s31.postimg.org/fncy7kjx7/mendax.png)

 By running or downloading this program, you agree to the terms of the disclaimer below.